turingschool/backend-curriculum-site/module1/lessons/git_for_pairs.md

 ### Git Flow for Pairs 101
 * Make a directory and CD into it
-* Check that repo is not already inited (git status)
+* Check that repo is not already inited
+  (git status)
-* Initialize repo locally  (git init)
+* Initialize repo locally
+  (git init)
-* Create a repo on GitHub  (repositories/new)
+* Create a repo on GitHub
+  (repositories/new)
-* Add remote to local (git remote add origin)
+* Add remote to local
+  (git remote add origin)
-* Check successful addition (git remote -v)
+* Check successful addition
+  (git remote -v)
 * Check git status
+  (git status)
 * Make a file
+  (touch filename.rb)
 * Add content to file
 * Commit and push
+  (git add .
+   git commit -m "Add a message"
+   git push origin branchname)
-* Add collaborator
+* Add collaborator on github
+* Collaborator accepts invitation through email
 * Collaborator clones repo
-* Collaborator pulls from new repo
+* Collaborator cds into cloned repo
 * Collaborator changes current line of file
 * Collaborator commits and pushes to master
+  (git add .
+   git commit -m "Add a message"
+   git push origin master)

 ### Merge Conflict Work Flow
+* Orinal makes a change to the line in the file
+* Original commits changes
-* Original pulls from master w/ present merge conflict
+* Original pulls from master w/ Collaborator's changes
 * Original resolves merge conflict
+  (choose which version of the code you'd like to keep
+   delete the code you do not want)
 * Original commits changes
 * Original pushes resolution to master
+  (git push origin master)

 ### Optional: Work flow with branches
 * Collaborator pulls from master